sheng-n/PLMF-MDA/README.md

 The dataset was partitioned into training and testing sets with an 8:2 ratio.

 ## 5. Contacts
-If you have any questions, please email xx
+If you have any questions, please email Nan Sheng (shengnan@jlu.edu.cn)